 The creation of Lord Sainsbury of Turville, the Centre was set up in 2005 as an independent, non-partisan research organisation.
 The Centre for Cities is a registered charity (No 1119841) and a company limited by guarantee registered in England (No 6215397).
 Our core funder is The Gatsby Foundation, one of the Sainsbury family charitable trusts; and our chair is Nigel Hugill, executive chair of Urban & Civic.
 We work with a range of other partners and funders to support our research.

-In 2016, the Centre will continue to lead the debate on the devolution of powers and responsibilities to UK city-regions, and provide the best data and analysis on UK city economic performance.
-The aim will be to:
+In 2017, the Centre will continue to lead the debate on the devolution of powers and responsibilities to UK city-regions in the form of metro mayors, respond to the incoming industrial strategy and provide the best data and analysis on UK city economic performance.

 We will be continuing with our high-profile City Horizons events, which bring together a range of fantastic speakers to discuss the future of urban Britain, and our monthly City Talks podcast looking at the big issues that will affect cities in the next 10 years.